KizMistry/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 - __Score Limit__

-  - A 'best of #' mode where you only have a certain amount of rounds to beat the computer.
+  - A 'best of' mode where you only have a certain amount of rounds (3, 5, 7, etc) to beat the computer.
-  - This will provide the user with more options and fun.
+  - This will provide the user with more game type options and a different challenge.

 - __Pattern Recognition__

-  - Implement a function to see if the user has picked the same hand 3 times in a row, if so, pick a an opposing hand.
+  - Implement a function to see if the user has picked the same hand 3 times in a row; if so, pick the opposite hand.
   - This will force the user to switch up their choice more frequently.

 ## Testing